| | | | |

 So many times, I have worked out my stitch count from my gauge, started working then panicked after 3 rows that it’s too big, ripped back and restarted with fewer stitches only to find it’s too small when worked up.

-The first few rows will so often be a bit bigger.
 Before you make any judgements, make sure you have worked a good 10-15cm.
 If your measurements are still off then I would advise looking again, but only then!
+Remember that your gauge will change with blocking so when making the item, compare it with your unblocked gauge.

-Once you have made all your pieces, block them if needed.
-I tackle blocking in full in this post, but it is often an essential part of the process of garment making.
+Once you have made all your pieces, block them if needed (you’ll have decided this at the swatching stage).
+I tackle blocking in full in this post, but it is usually an essential part of the process of garment making.

 Then I advise you to pin your pieces together and try it on to check you’re happy with the fit and drape.
-Then you can go ahead and seam them all together.
-I prefer to use mattress stitch for my seams.
+Once you’re satisfied, it’s time to seam them all together, remembering to notice your right and wrong sides.
+I like to use mattress stitch for my seams.

 You might have changed your mind about the type of cuff / hem / collar you want by this point.
 It’s fine to react to the design as it grows.
-You are the designer so you are in charge!!
+You are the designer remember, so you’re in charge!!

 Et Voila, you have a finished sweater!